LutzLange/ecs-multi-account-demo/Readme.md

 2. 🔐 Fetches Istiod root certificate
 3. 📝 Creates `ServiceEntry` (tells Istio about the service)
 4. 📍 Creates `WorkloadEntry` (tells Istio where tasks are running)
-5. 🔄 Updates ECS task definition (adds mesh configuration)
+5. 🔄 Updates ECS task definition to add ztunnel component to attach ECS task to the mesh.
 6. 🚀 Redeploys task with mesh integration

 **Expected output:**